potamides/siemens-pc16-11-converter/README.md

 [here](https://oldcomputers-ddns.org/public/pub/rechner/siemens/pc16-11/manuals/index.html).
 I connected the `+RxD` pin to the `Rx` pin of the Pro Micro.
 Since we don't need `-RxD` I connected it to `GND` with a 2.2 kOhm resistor.
-You might also need to close the `J1` sodler bridge on the Pro Micro:
+You might also need to close the `J1` solder bridge on the Pro Micro:

 ![wiring](https://github.com/user-attachments/assets/dca9f12e-27fa-489d-b6b8-9cd6551309f1)